George Astle: Career

-His career in the Royal Navy began in the early 1790s, and by 1794 he had been appointed Lieutenant.
+His career in the Royal Navy began in the early 1790s, and by 1794 he had been appointed lieutenant.
 In early January 1797, he returned from the Cape of Good Hope, in command of the newly captured HMS Prince Frederick.
-The Prins Frederik was a 68 gun Dutch Sailing Warship built in (1779), renamed Revolutie in 1796 and captured by the British in Saldanha Bay, off the coast of South Africa, on 17 August 1796.
+The Prins Frederik was a 68-gun Dutch Sailing Warship built in (1779), renamed Revolutie in 1796 and captured by the British in Saldanha Bay, off the coast of South Africa, on 17 August 1796.
 On his return to Britain, Astle took up command of HMS Hobart.
-HMS Hobart was an 18 gun sloop, that had been captured from the French in 1794.
+HMS Hobart was an 18-gun sloop, that had been captured from the French in 1794.
 Astle passed over command of Hobart to Commander James Hills in December 1797.
-In August 1798, Astle was appointed Captain and Commander of the fifth rated 38 gun frigate HMS La Virginie, a post he held until February 1803.
-Astle sailed to the ‘East Indies’, present day Indonesia, and reported to The London Gazette the capture of a number of Dutch ships around Ambon, in February 1801.
+In August 1798, Astle was appointed captain and commander of the fifth-rate 38-gun frigate HMS La Virginie, a post he held until February 1803.
+Astle sailed to the ‘East Indies’, present-day Indonesia, and reported to The London Gazette the capture of a number of Dutch ships around Ambon, in February 1801.